What is WebSocket?

 Server-Sent Events (SSE) is an HTTP server push technology.
 The idea is simple: a browser client can subscribe to a stream of events generated by a server, receiving updates whenever a new event occurs.

 Server-Sent Events advantages

 Server-Sent Events disadvantages

-It’s mono-directional; only the server can push data to the client, which makes SSE a poor choice for realtime use cases that require bidirectional communication, such as chat apps.
+It’s mono-directional; only the server can push data to the client.

 You can only have six concurrent SSE connections per browser at any one time.